• Skip to main content

 Register today!

 Ready to sign up?
-Visit the HOTRHF registration page starting January 1 to get started!
+Visit the HOTRHF registration page starting December 18 to get started!

 Who can participate?

-Any student in grades 5-12 who attends a public, private, charter, parochial, military, or home school within the 14-county Central Texas region is eligible to enter the Heart of Texas Regional History Fair.
+Any student in grades 4-12 who attends a public, private, charter, parochial, military, or home school within the 14-county Central Texas region is eligible to enter the Heart of Texas Regional History Fair.

-All 5th Grade participants will receive a participation award during the Awards Ceremony.
 5th Grade entries are also eligible for Special Awards.

 Local Fairs